 Bottom line, it is not so much the romance that is the fatal misstep here, but rather the lack of tonal buffer to facilitate the dramatic shifts in pacing and tone.
 The transition from action to romance made the latter feel like it escalated out of nowhere, and that was ultimately what jarred me out of love with this book.

 “Karou wished she could be the kind of girl who was complete unto herself, comfortable in solitude, serene.
 But she wasn’t.
 She was lonely, and she feared the missingness within her as if it might expand and cancel her.”

 Recommended?
 Sure, with an asterisk.*

-Therefore, recommended for ages 13 and up!
+Therefore, I recommend for ages 13 and up!
 If you find some way to forgive the somewhat overbearing romance, you’ll likely enjoy the rest as the cast is lively, and the premise of teeth-collecting AWESOME.
 There are things to be enjoyed, so do give it a go.

 I think my gripes ultimately stem from the fact that I can’t reconcile those little nitpicks in my heart.
 My brain knows the romance made sense after reading the entire book, but my heart can’t help feeling like the execution of it was somehow slightly off.

-Gripes aside though, this book brought a joy to reading I haven’t felt in long time, so I give it 3.5 stars.
-This book stands notches above most YA reads with delightfully spicy characters, endearing relationships, and smart and lyrical prose, so I’d definitely recommend checking it out and making the call for yourself.
+But gripes aside, this book brought a joy to reading I haven’t felt in long time, so I give it 3.5 stars.
+This book stands notches above most YA reads with delightfully spicy characters, endearing relationships, and smart and lyrical prose, so I would recommend checking it out and making the call for yourself.

 My rating: 3.5/5 frogs (4 stars critically, 3 stars personally.)